-Wood furniture looks its best when it’s cared for simply and correctly.
-If you’re wondering how to clean wood furniture with vinegar and baking soda without risking scratches, cloudy marks, or a dull finish, you’re not alone.
-These two everyday ingredients can be incredibly effective, but only when used the right way.
-With the proper method, they can cut through grime, neutralize odors, and revive tired-looking wood, all without harming the surface.
+Wood furniture looks its best when it is cared for simply and correctly.
+Many homeowners wonder how to clean wood furniture with vinegar and baking soda without risking cloudy marks or a dull finish.
+These two everyday ingredients are effective, but they require a specific approach to avoid harming the surface.

 Key Takeaways: